 Before publicly posting a sign, the student organization must include the name of the student organization on each sign and place the date of posting or date of event on each sign posted.
-The following guidelines apply for publicly posting signs on university property:
+The following guidelines apply for publicly posting signs

 - Signs can only be posted on designated student activities bulletin boards.
 See list attached at the end of this manual.